LinnSilver/Project1-Farrier/README.md

 Now you have a fork of the repository in your repository.
 To access code:

 5. In your new repository:
-6. Click green button Code arrow down.
+6. Click green button: Code arrow down.
 7. Choose: Creat codespace on main - Code is opened in a web codespace.

 Right now you do not have the files in the repository locally on your computer.
 To save a copy locally on your computer:

-9. On GitHub.com, navigate to **your fork** of the repository.
+9. On GitHub.com, navigate to your fork of the repository.
-10. Above the list of files, click **Code**, Local.
+10. Above the list of files, click Code, Local.
 11. Copy the URL for the repository.
 12. Open Git Bash.
 13. Change the current working directory to the location where you want the cloned directory.